Alanna-Cao/WikiExplain/README.md

 - **Frontend**: Tailwind CSS + custom JavaScript
 - **Data**: Wikipedia articles via Wikipedia API

+## Code Origin

+No open-source code was used in this project.
+All frontend and backend logic — including Flask server logic, API querying, prompt engineering, and JavaScript interactions — were written entirely by me from scratch.

 ## Concepts from HAII

 - Prompt Engineering to guide tone, verbosity, and format
 - Human-AI Interaction Guidelines:
   - #7 & #9 – Fast recovery via Regenerate / Clarify
-  - #15 – Sentence-level feedback and explainability
+  - #15 – Granular (sentence and phrase-level) feedback, and explainability
 - Designed for AI failure and user control

 ## Pilot User Study